-Once the work required to translate the Huon Valley Interim Planning Scheme 2015 to the Tasmanian Planning Scheme template is complete, Council will submit the draft LPSs to the TPC for consideration prior to the public exhibition and assessment process.
+Council endorsed the draft LPS at the Council meeting of 22 May 2019.
+Council has now submitted the draft LPSs to the TPC for consideration prior to the public exhibition and assessment process.

-Councils are required under the applicable legislation, LUPA Act 1993 (the Act), to publicly exhibit their draft LPSs for 60 days.
+Councils are required under the applicable legislation, the Land Use Planning and Approvals Act 1993 (the Act), to publicly exhibit their draft LPSs for 60 days.
 The Act provides that any person can make a representation (submission) on the draft LPSs within that 60 day time period.

 A flowchart of the process is also available from this link.

 More information on the Tasmanian Planning Scheme (SPPs and LPPs) can be obtained from: